 Her shoes, socks, coat and backpack are dropped like a breadcrumb trail from the back door all the way to the couch every afternoon.
-And I’m always afraid to enter her room because I don’t know what I’ll find (or step on).
+And I’m always afraid to enter her room because I don’t know WHAT exactly I’ll walk into – or step on.

 If you can relate, first of all, just remember that for some people, middle child or not, an orderly space just doesn’t get their motor running, so to speak.
 It’s just not in their genetic code.